grame-cncm/embaudio/web/docs/lectures/lecture9.md

 ```
 For that,  `foo()` function must have type: `void foo()`

-##Exercice: LED blinking
-Copy the `teensy_example` directory to a new `teensy_led` directory. write a code that blinks the teensy LED every 100ms.
-For that:

-1. You have to know on which GPIO the LED has been soldered.
-You can look at the [schematic of the Teensy 4.0](https://www.pjrc.com/teensy/schematic40.png) or a look at file `$ARDUINOPATH/hardware/teensy/avr/cos/teensy4/pins_arduino.h` and guess which macro can be used for the LED pin (let's call it `ledPin`).
-2. Then you just have to know that this pin has to be configured in output mode: `pinMode(ledPin, OUTPUT)` and that switching on and off the led can be done using `digitalWrite(ledPin, HIGH);` and `digitalWrite(ledPin, LOW);`
-3. Using the built in function `delay(int numMilliSeconds)` write a program that blink the LED.

-**Solution:**

-Posted after class...

 ##Exercice: LED  and timer
 1. Copy the `teensy_led` directory to a `teensy_timer` directory. write a function `void toggle_LED()` that uses a global variable `LEDstate` which correspond to the current status of the LED.
 (In general, it is very common in embedded system to have a *local copy* of the state of peripheral, just to know in which state we are).
 2. Instantiate an `IntervalTimer` and, as shown above, use `toggle_LED()` function as timer callback.
 Have the  LED   blinking every 0.15s